-Specification by example is a collaborative approach to defining requirements and tests for based on capturing realistic examples instead of abstract statements.
+Specification by Example is a collaborative approach to defining requirements and tests based on capturing realistic examples instead of abstract statements.

 It is the cornerstone of any successful requirements and testing strategy with agile and lean processes, such as Scrum, Extreme Programming and Kanban.

-This workshop teaches you how to apply specification by example to bridge the communication gap between stakeholders and implementation teams, build quality into software from the start, design, develop and deliver systems fit for purpose.
+The Specification by Example workshop with Gojko Adzic teaches you how to apply specification by example to bridge the communication gap between stakeholders and implementation teams, build quality into software from the start, design, develop and deliver systems fit for purpose.

 - Facilitating specification workshops